 - 4 cups vegetable broth

-Stir in the cooked black-eyed peas, diced tomatoes with juice, vegetable broth, cayenne pepper, smoked paprika, and salt.
+- Add in the remaining ingredients: diced sweet potato, black-eyed peas, diced tomatoes with juice, vegetable broth, cayenne pepper and smoked paprika.
+Stir to combine.

-Bring to a boil, then lower to a simmer.
+- Bring to a boil over high heat.
+Once boiling, reduced to a simmer over medium-low.
 Cover and simmer the soup until the sweet potatoes are softened, about 15-20 minutes.